rudraksh-lab/D-G_Test_Assignment/README.md

 3. Generate html report for executed tests - pytest -v -s --html=DG_Test_Assignment.html --self-contained-html test_run.py <enter>
       Note: Install pytest-html library using pip install pytest-html

+Note: Test repo has Chrome driver for Mac to get the same test running on through Windows machine needs Windows supported Chrome driver exe downloaded from https://www.selenium.dev/downloads/ and kept in the floder where test scripts are downloaded.

 Here is a description of Tests Automated: